ADBeta/psx-comBINe/README.md

 * 0.18.15 - Cue data struct printing finished.
 Debug assist
 * 0.20.15 - Cue File Track and Index push functions finished.
 * 0.21.15 - Have getCueData and printFILE setup to a basic extent.
+* 0.22.16 - BinHandler more neat and verbose
+* 0.23.16 - CueHandler finished, full in/out/combine functionality
+* 0.24.16 - cueRead is hardened against error and returns error states
+* 0.25.16 - Added validation functions for FILE TRACK and INDEX
+* 0.26.16 - Finalized clenaup.
+Ready for initial release

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information